henri/spb/README.md

 SPB presents the power to navigate the surging currents of our planets vast digital oceans right at your fingertips.
 SPB is a BASH [script](https://github.com/henri/spb/blob/main/050.start-private-browser.bash) which automates management of [isolated browser sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions).

 The [built-in SPB templating system](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) allows isolation between different tasks.
 Using SPB browser templates allows you to customize your browser for that specific task.
 Switching between tasks also becomes easier especially if you are doing a lot at once.
-Just close the browser and then quickly jump right back in as needed.
+Just close the browser and then quickly jump right back in when you are ready.